Evi-2003/hp-pavillion-15-hakintosh/README.md

 - [X] Removing unnecessary stuff
 - [X] Converting the whole thing into opencore
 - [X] Updating to bigsur after converted to opencore
-- [ ] Chaning the wifi chip of my laptop, need to look which one....
+- [ ] Replacing the wifi card of my laptop, need to look which one....
+Not every working wifi for hakintosh will be working on a HP /: